arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ![Arduino PLC IDE Software Download Section](assets/plcide_software_download.svg)

-The **Arduino PLC IDE Tools** will provide all the required drivers, libraries, and cores for development while the **Arduino PLC IDE** will install the IDE software.
+The **Arduino PLC IDE Tools** will provide all the required drivers, libraries, and cores for development, while the **Arduino PLC IDE** will install the IDE software.

 Install the Arduino PLC IDE Tools before the Arduino PLC IDE to avoid potential problems related to old libraries and drivers.